liping610/mlaw-lripd-1/_information-for-public/4-FAQs.md

 <br><br>
 **3. Can the Licensing Officer provide legal advice for corporate and individual insolvency matters?**
 <br><br>
-No. Please consult your solicitors for legal advice on such matters instead.<br>
+No. Please consult your solicitors for legal advice on such matters.<br>
 <br><br>

 **<u>Prospective/ Licensed Insolvency Practitioners</u>**